Pipedrive vs HubSpot: Which CRM Fits Your Team?

 Automation: HubSpot offers more advanced workflows, while Pipedrive focuses on simplicity.

-Integrations: HubSpot connects with 1,000+ apps; Pipedrive supports 500+.
+Integrations: HubSpot connects with over 1,000 apps; Pipedrive supports more than 500.

 Pricing: Pipedrive is more predictable, while HubSpot can be expensive as you scale.